EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-1/index.md

 ---
-title: "How To: Build a B20 VTEC Part 1: Planning Your Goals and Budget"
+title: "How to Build a B20 VTEC Part 1: Planning Your Goals and Budget"
 date: 2024-11-26
 type: post
 thumbnail: "/post/honda/how-to-build-a-b20-vtec-part-1/images/thumbnail.jpg"
 series: "Honda Info and DIYs"
 ---

 Building a B20 VTEC (aka B20V) isn't much more difficult than building a normal B20 but it can be daunting to figure out what you'll need for parts with so many different options out there.
-You can do anything from slapping a VTEC head on a stock B20 and sending it, to going all out with high comp pistons, big cams, and a bunch of headwork.
+You can do anything from slapping a VTEC head on a stock B20 block and sending it, to going all out with high comp pistons, big cams, and a bunch of headwork.

 I figured I'd write up a blog series on building my B20V and the reasoning behind all of the decisions to try and help out others with building their own B20V.